bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **xmlId**
 [`string`](../data-types.md) | External identifier.

-Can be used to synchronize the current product section with a similar position in an external system ||
+Can be used to synchronize the current catalog section with a similar position in an external system ||
 || **code**
 [`string`](../data-types.md) | Code of the catalog section ||
 || **sort**
 [`integer`](../data-types.md) | Sorting ||
 || **active**
-[`string`](../data-types.md) | Activity indicator of the catalog section:
+[`string`](../data-types.md) | Indicator of the activity of the catalog section:
 - `Y` — active
 - `N` — inactive ||
 || **description**